 The only beach club where you can laze on a sun lounger opposite Capri’s famous Faraglioni rock formations, Foretelina has been seducing Italy’s elite since Lucia Fiorentino and Peppino Arcucci opened a little restaurant on this idyllic rocky outcrop in 1949.

-Hear the waves lap against the rocks as you bathe in the sun with a glass of legendary white wine sangria in hand before filling up in the Fontelina restaurant under the shade of a pretty pergola.
+Bathe in the sun with a glass of legendary white wine sangria in hand and listen to the hypnotic sound of waves lapping against the rocks before filling up in the Fontelina restaurant under the shade of a pretty pergola.

 All-time favourites such as spaghetti with clams, fried paranza and seafood salad are never missing from the seafood-dominated menu and, only accessible by foot or boot, the venue is perfect for arriving by superyacht tender.